fjkz/tt-runner/doc/en/README.md

-# ttap: a test scripts runner
+# ttap: a testing framework with file system hierarchy

 [![Build Status](https://travis-ci.org/fjkz/ttap.svg?branch=master)](https://travis-ci.org/fjkz/ttap)

 *ttap* is a directory structure framework of test scripts.
-It helps to organize test scripts, and it helps to run the scripts easily.
+It plans testing procedure with file system hierarchy of test scripts, and it executes testing.

+ttap can output testing results with [TAP (Test Anything Protocol)](http://testanything.org/).
+And it can be combined with other testing frameworks that output TAP, i.e. Bats.

 ## Usage